soufee/banking/readme.md

 In target folder run command
 java -jar banking.war

-If there's an exception, related with missing tables in database, copy into target/db files from ROOT/db
+If there's a problem with missing tables in database, copy into banking/db files from /db